Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Results

 Resonator-to-resonator coupling is then investigated in pillar pairs fabricated through a parallel IBID-growth process to reduce fabrication discrepancies.
 The resonators are solely interconnected by the supporting substrate surface, without any additional clamping point.
-Three case studies are considered, as illustrated in Figure~\ref{figure1}b-e: a longitudinal coupling scheme, where surface acoustic waves propagate along the inter-resonator axis (Fig.~\ref{figure1}d); a transverse coupling scheme, with waves propagating in the orthogonal direction (Fig.~\ref{figure1}e); and a diagonal case, where the incident wave vector forms an angle of $\pi/4$ with the inter-resonator axis (Fig.~\ref{figure1}c).
+Three case studies are considered, as illustrated in Figure~\ref{figure1}c-e: a longitudinal coupling scheme, where surface acoustic waves propagate along the inter-resonator axis (Fig.~\ref{figure1}d); a transverse coupling scheme, with waves propagating in the orthogonal direction (Fig.~\ref{figure1}e); and a diagonal case, where the incident wave vector forms an angle of $\pi/4$ with the inter-resonator axis (Fig.~\ref{figure1}c).
 The gap distance is first set at 1.5~$\mu$m for the three configurations, i.e., to a distance about equal to a third of the pillar diameter.
-The distance was essentially chosen out of technological concerns, as the gap is large enough to ensure a very good repeatibility of the growth process for such a pillar heigth.
+The distance was essentially chosen out of technological concerns, as the gap is large enough to ensure a very good repeatibility of the growth process for such a pillar height.
 In all three cases, the frequency response of each pillar is measured independently.
-Raw data are provided, corresponding to data taken every 10~kHz; the lines with markers are obtained after filtering out the frequency-dependent elastic wave source noise and serve as a guide for the eye.
+Raw data are provided, corresponding to data taken every 10~kHz; the lines with markers are obtained by taking the upper envelope of the signal (see Supplementary Section~\RNum{3}).